SaltySOMAdmin/Reddit-UFOs_Archive/README.md

 	PROCESSED_FILE = "/home/YourUserAcct/Github/YourFork/processed_posts.txt"

 Enter your credentials into config.py.
 You can use different accounts for the source and destination subreddits or you can use one account for both.
-I'm using the credentials I have saved in destination_ for both.
+I'm using my Mod account to pull specific info from the original posts then the bot account to post to the archive.
 Specify in the main script under the section with "# Reddit API credentials"

 	source_client_id=""
 	source_client_secret=""